Brightscout/msteams-load-test-scripts/docs/config.md

 Period of time to apply the rate value.

 ### Executor: *string*
 Types of executors to apply for the request rate.
-Available executors are: `ramping-arrival-rate` and `constant-arrival-rate`.
+Available executor is: `constant-arrival-rate`.

 ### Rate: *int*
 Number of iterations to start during each time unit period.